cattleuser/Spresense_EVK-701_RECORDER/README.md

 |:---|:---|:---|:---|:---|:---|:---|:---|:---|

 # How to use
-* 1.Set up SPRESENSE Arduino IDE according to (https://developer.sony.com/ja/develop/spresense/)
+1.Set up SPRESENSE Arduino IDE according to (https://developer.sony.com/ja/develop/spresense/) 1.Connect CXD5602PWBEXT1 and SPRESENSE-SENSOR-EVK-701 to SPRESENSE.
-* 2.T.B.D
-* 3.T.B.D
-* 4.Data Format is XXXXX
-* 5.
+1.Connect the SD card to CXD5602PWBEXT1.
+1.When the power is turned on, the device starts up and logs are stored on the SD card.
+1.Turn off the power and remove the SD card.

 # Referense
 * https:XXXXX/XXXXX